ameenalkhaldi/Curriculum-Generator/README.md

    Reopen PowerShell so the variables load, then author lessons normally.

 2. **Command overrides (one-off jobs)**
-   Add `--source-lang "Arabic"` and `--target-lang "English"` to `author-one` or `author-batch`.
+   Add `--source-lang "Arabic"` (language of instruction) and `--target-lang "English"` (language being taught) to `author-one` or `author-batch`.

 3. **Reflect it in your style + curriculum**
    - Mention the direction in `samples/seed_lesson.md` (e.g., “Explain grammar in English while teaching Arabic examples”).
    - Include hints in `curriculum.json` briefs when special translation behavior is needed (“Provide French glosses wherever students might confuse gender agreement.”).

-**Reminder:** `source-lang` = explanation language (all prose, headings, quiz stems). `target-lang` = language being taught (appears inside examples/terms with fast translations).
+**Reminder:** `source-lang` = language of instruction (all prose, headings, quiz stems). `target-lang` = language being taught (appears inside examples/terms with fast translations).

 4. **Namespace each curriculum**
    - Let the CLI derive the folder name (`<source>-to-<target>`) or set `CURRICULUM_ID` / `--curriculum-id` yourself (e.g., `msa-beginners`, `en-to-fr`).
    - Every run then writes to `generated/<curriculum_id>/...`, so multiple curricula never collide and each can be bundled separately.

-Each lesson prompt now includes the source/target info, so the OpenAI model always knows which learners it is addressing for that run.
+Each lesson prompt now includes the language-of-instruction / language-being-taught info, so the OpenAI model always knows which learners it is addressing for that run.
 Switching to a new curriculum is as simple as adjusting the env vars (or flags) plus pointing to the new `curriculum.json`.

 ## Preparing your curriculum plan
 `author-batch` expects a JSON file, so keep any Markdown outline as your planning document and export it to JSON before running the CLI.